This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 ESLs should be submitted for each taxable period, by the 20th day of the month following the taxable period.

-In addition, if the value of the intra-EU trade in goods dispatched or arriving from other EU is above an annual threshold, a supplementary declaration (referred to as an Intrastat declaration) has to be submitted for either or both.
-These declarations have to be submitted on a monthly basis.
+In addition, if the value of the intra-EU trade in goods dispatched is above an annual threshold, a supplementary declaration (referred to as an Intrastat declaration) has to be submitted..
+Declarations have to be submitted on a monthly basis by 14th day of the month following the taxable period

 Yes.
 A range of penalties can be imposed where businesses do not comply with the VAT rules.